Thinking about living or visiting Merida, Mexico?

 Are you a digital nomad, remote worker, or full-time traveler considering living in Merida?

 You’ve come to the right place!
-We also had the same question when we were trying to pick the cities we would live in in Mexico.
-Our first time around we were living in Playa del Carmen then San Cristobal del Casas digital nomads.
+We also had the same question when we were trying to pick cities to live in Mexico.
+Our first time around, we were living in Playa del Carmen then as San Cristobal del Casas digital nomads.

 Merida continued to stay a top option for us because of a couple of reasons: